OpenStackOnRaPi/ostackinstall/README.md

 **1. Shut down the cluster**

-This will stop the entire cluster (finally, the RPis will be powered off) withoput destroying anything.
-It will be possible to power-on the RPis and resume OpenStack operation at a later time.
+This will stop the entire cluster (eventually, the RPi will be powered down) without damaging anything.
+You'll be able to power on the RPi and resume OpenStack later.

   * Stop containers
     ```